 SunCloud Health’s Measured Outcomes

 Though the field we are in has yet to identify a standardized set of outcome measurements we can all use to measure and identify “success”, this has not stopped SCH from measuring and using outcomes that we feel matter to our patients.
 One of the several tools we use is the OQ-45.2.
-This patient reported survey measures adult patient progress in therapy, and is designed to be repeatedly measured during the course of treatment and at termination.
+This patient reported survey measures adult patient progress in therapy, and is designed to be repeatedly measured during the course of treatment, termination and at follow-up.
 Patient progress is measured along several important dimensions, based on Lambert’s (1983) conceptualization, suggesting that three aspects of the patient’s life be monitored:

 - Subjective discomfort (intrapsychic functioning),